frontendpatterns/frontendpatterns.dev/src/content/patterns/props-contract.md

 ## Problem

-Components accept props without clear contracts, making it unclear which properties are required, optional, or what types they should be.
-Parent components pass wrong prop names, forget required props, or pass incorrect types, all without compile-time errors.
+Components accept properties without clear contracts, making it unclear which properties are required, optional, or what types they should be.
+Parent components pass wrong property names, forget required properties, or pass incorrect types, all without compile-time errors.
 Documentation becomes stale because there's no single source of truth for component APIs.

 ## Solution